RATIU5/medusa-astro-starter/README.md

 ## Command Reference

 ### Development Commands
-- `make rename-project`: Rename all instances of `changeme` in the project to your specified project name (excluding .env.example).
+- `make rename-project`: Rename all instances of `testproject` in the project to your specified project name (excluding .env.example).
 - `make setup-env`: Create `.env` and `.env.production` files from the template.
 Does not overwrite existing files.
 - `make up`: Build and start all development services.
 - `make down`: Stop all development services.